WiseK/AzureScripts/README.md

 # AzureScripts
-Scripts for Azure and Azure Virtual Desktops
+Scripts in this repo are mainly for managing Azure resources and Azure Virtual Desktops.